VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcCheckbox.md

 ## Checkbox API

-API empowers you to create dynamic and interactive card components to customize its appearance and behavior.
+API empowers you to create dynamic and interactive checkbox components to customize its appearance and behavior.

 ## Basic Vue